sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Consistency prevents players from feeling the game is unfair or that you are especially aiming negative consequences at them.

+### Critical Failures

+If a player resolves a flip with the *critical failure* card, the GM may use 1 point from the *Bad Bank* to make an additional move.

 `TODO`